The Wind in the Willows (1996 film): Distribution

 As part of an arbitrated award in a lawsuit against Disney, Columbia Pictures was given the U.S. theatrical distribution rights to the film, but the home video rights remained with Disney.
 Because Columbia did not have the home video rights, they decided not to promote or widely distribute the theatrical release.
 Takings in the UK had been low due to largely afternoon-only screenings.
 The New York Times published a very positive review by Lawrence Van Gelder.
 Jones was in New York at the time of the film's US release, and heard that the film was showing in Times Square, "so I rushed down there only to discover it was showing at one of those seedy little porno theatres".

-In 1998, Disney released the film on VHS (and later on DVD in 2004) as Mr. Toad's Wild Ride, to tie into their theme park ride at Disneyland.
+In 1998, Disney released the film on VHS (and later on DVD in 2004) as Mr. Toad's Wild Ride, to tie into their theme park ride at Disneyland and Walt Disney World until the latter was replaced by The Many Adventures of Winnie the Pooh in 2000.